Shock Cooling Emission from Extended Material Revisited: Introduction

 Here we explore a different approach in which we focus on the velocity profile of extended material once it is in the homologous phase.
 At such times, the ejecta naturally has a two component profile \citep{Chevalier89}, consisting of outer material with a strong velocity gradient and inner material with a more modest velocity gradient.
 The advantage of this approach over \citet{Piro15} is that it better matches the expected properties of early SCE when the luminosity is generated by the outermost material.
 We discuss useful rules of thumb for assessing whether SCE from extended material is appropriate for explaining a particular observation.

 In Section~\ref{sec:framework}, we present an outline of our analytic model for SCE.
 We assess the validity of the model in Section~\ref{sec:numerical} by comparing to numerical calculations.
 In Section~\ref{sec:observations}, we apply our SCE model to two specific SNe with the purpose of demonstrating how the main features of SCE identified here are exemplified by these explosive events.
-We conclude in Section~\ref{sec:conclusion} with a summary of our results and a discussion of future work.
-In Appendix~\ref{sec:appendix}, we provide further comparisons between our analytic SCE model and numerical calculations.
+We conclude in Section~\ref{sec:conclusion} with a summary of our results and a discussion of future work. {In Appendix~\ref{sec:appendixa}, we discuss the outer density profile of explosion models in more detail, while in Appendix~\ref{sec:appendix}, we provide further comparisons between our analytic SCE model and numerical calculations.}